moorepants/dissertation/_sources/davisbicycle.txt

 Rigid Rider
 -----------

-.. todo:: city Stassen1973 for the rider brace

 Rigid rider models are often employed in single track vehicle research but the rider has been rigidified very few times in experimental work.
 This potentially problematic as the rigid rider assumption is a large one.
+[Stassen1973]_ made use of a rider brace in their bicycle simulator to prevent rider lean.
-[Eaton1973c]_ rigidfied his motorcyclists' torso and performed several perturbation tests with the rider's hands off the handlebars!
+[Eaton1973c]_ rigidified his motorcyclists' torso and performed several perturbation tests with the rider's hands off the handlebars!
 He found it difficult to identifying the linear modes of motion.
-[Doyle1987]_ comments on the utility of rigidifying the rider which was very inline with his techniques to simplify the system, but he left the rider free to move in his experiments.
+[Doyle1987]_ comments on the utility of rigidifying the rider which was very in line with his techniques to simplify the system, but he left the rider free to move in his experiments.
 Jim Papadopolous has been a proponent of using recumbent bicycles in studies due to the natural rigidification of the rider.
 His thoughts and the difficulties we had in the studies from Chapters :ref:`delftbicycle` and :ref:`motioncapture` influenced my decision of restricting the rider's motion.

-I constructed a harness such that the rider was rigidified as much as possible with respect to the rear frame.
+I constructed a harness such that the rider was rigidified as much as possible with respect to the rear frame, :ref:`Figure 2 <figRigidHarness>`.
 A medical back brace was used to rigidify the spine and hip motion.
 I then attached the brace to the bicycle frame via a stout adjustable arm.

-.. figRigidHarness:
+.. _figRigidHarness:

 .. figure:: figures/davisbicycle/rigid-harness.*
-   :width: 4in
+   :width: 3in

-   figRigidHarness
+   :align: center
+   :target: _images/rigid-harness.jpg

    Me strapped into the rigid rider harness.
 The arm allows for multiple degrees of adjustability to allow different riders and seating positions.

-I fashioned some knee straps with strong magnets taken from computer hard drives which would engage with a ferrous attachment plate on the frame so that the rider's legs would be rigid with respect to the rear frame.
-Chapters :ref:`delftbicycle` and :ref:`motioncapture` showed the rider tends to use lateral knee motions and we wanted to eliminate that as a confounding factor.
+I fashioned some knee straps with strong magnets taken from computer hard drives which would engage with a ferrous attachment plate on the frame so that the rider's legs would be rigid with respect to the rear frame, :ref:`Figure 3
+<figKneeRestraint>`.
+Chapters :ref:`delftbicycle` and :ref:`motioncapture`
+showed the rider tends to use lateral knee motions and we wanted to eliminate that as a confounding factor.
 The magnets were weak enough that the rider could remove his legs in an emergency.

-.. figKneeRestraints:
+.. _figKneeRestraints:

 .. figure:: figures/davisbicycle/knee-restraints.*
    :width: 6in

-   figKneeConstraints
+   :align: center
+   :target: _images/knee-restraints.jpg

    The left image shows the knee straps with hard drive magnets and the right image shows the knee attachment plates mounted to the top tube of the